JuliaPolyhedra/XPORTA.jl/docs/src/index.md

 The julia ecosystem provides a convenient set of tools for cross-compiling C libraries.
 The process followed by `PORTA.jl` is outlined below:

-1. The PORTA source code was updated to support cross-compilation and published in the [julia-porta](https://github.com/bdoolittle/julia-porta) repository.
+1. The PORTA source and Makefile were updated to support cross-compilation and published to the [julia-porta](https://github.com/bdoolittle/julia-porta) repository.
 2. The [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) script was used to generate and test the cross-compilation build scripts for PORTA.
 3. The build script is then published to the [github.com/JuliaPackaging/Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/tree/master/P/PORTA) repository.
 4. When merged with the master branch of Yggdrasil, the [`PORTA_jll.jl`](https://github.com/JuliaBinaryWrappers/PORTA_jll.jl) module is automatically published to [JuliaBinaryWrappers](https://github.com/JuliaBinaryWrappers/) github repo.
 5. `PORTA_jll` wraps the compiled PORTA binaries for all platforms enabling the PORTA binaries to easily be called with julia without users having to download or compile the source code.
 6. `PORTA.jl` creates a documented and easy-to-use interface for `PORTA_jll`.

-### PORTA History
+#### PORTA History

-The official PORTA software was originally released in 1997 and the original source code can be found at [http://porta.zib.de](http://porta.zib.de).
+The official PORTA software was released in 1997 and the original source code can be found at [http://porta.zib.de](http://porta.zib.de).
 The original source code is not officially maintained.
 As compilers and computer architectures continue to develop, the PORTA software has become less compatible with modern environments.